-Diabetes statistics show that about half of people with the condition also have nerve damage.
-If you have diabetes, you'll want to work with your doctor to manage your blood sugar, Dr. Pantaleo says.
+Fix it: If you have diabetes, you'll want to work with your doctor to manage your blood sugar, Dr. Pantaleo says.

-You May Have Thyroid Disease
+6. You May Have Thyroid Disease

 One of the hallmark symptoms of an underactive thyroid (called hypothyroidism) is being intolerant to the cold — something that can make you feel as if your feet are perpetually chilly.

-You're Taking a Beta-Blocker
+7. You're Taking a Beta-Blocker

-Cold hands and feet, fatigue and weight gain are common side effects of beta-blockers.
-If these symptoms are bothersome, continue taking your medication as prescribed and talk to your doctor about other medication options or the best way to deal with this side effect.
+Fix it: If your symptoms are bothersome, continue taking your medication as prescribed and talk to your doctor about other medication options or the best way to deal with this side effect.

-You're Under Stress or Feeling Anxious
+8. You're Under Stress or Feeling Anxious

 A couple of things happen when you're under stress or dealing with anxiety: The fight-or-flight response directs blood flow away from hands and feet and into vital organs (to help you flee, if necessary), per the Cleveland Clinic.